Hertford begins close look at flooding concerns

 Other nearby communities that are participating in the project’s inaugural year include Currituck County, Bertie County, the town of Windsor, Hertford County, and Dare County.

-SWCA staff at Tuesday’s open house explained that their first step was to learn about flooding concerns in the town and listen to residents’ stories about flooding.
+SWCA staff at the Hertford open house explained that their first step was to learn about flooding concerns in the town and listen to residents’ stories about flooding.
 A second session will focus on proposed projects to address flooding.

 Waters said eight households on the first floor of the Stokes Drive building were displaced by flooding from Isabel.